alissa-huskey/python-class/docs/lessons/file-io.md

   ends, but it's not a guarentee.
 - The more files are open, the more resources are used, and the more space is taken up in memory.
-Leaving things open unneccassarily could slow down your program and your computer while its being run.
+Leaving things open unneccassarily could slow down your program and your computer while your program runs.
 - File changes usually don't go into effect until you close the file handler.
   If another part of your program is counting on those changes, you'll run into unpleasant surprises if you haven't yet closed it.